carlosperate/Docs/docs/03_Advanced_Setup/01_Create_A_Bootable_MicroSD_Card_From_Sources.md

 ```

-Download inside the “udoo-dev” folder the file system, the compiled Kernel (uImage) and the U-Boot file (u-boot.bin) for UDOO Dual or Quad from the binaries section of the website [http://www.udoo.org/downloads/](/downloads/).
-Once completed these steps, in “udoo-dev” folder there will be 3 binary files: File System, U-Boot and Kernel.
+Download inside the "udoo-dev" folder the file system, the compiled Kernel (uImage) and the U-Boot file (u-boot.bin) for UDOO Dual or Quad from the binaries section of the website [http://www.udoo.org/downloads/](/downloads/).
+Once these steps are completed, in "udoo-dev" folder there will be 3 binary files: File System, U-Boot and Kernel.

 ## Compile the Kernel and the modules

-It’s possible to download the Kernel sources from the GitHub repository [https://github.com/UDOOboard/Kernel_Unico](https://github.com/UDOOboard/Kernel_Unico).
+It's possible to download the Kernel sources from the GitHub repository [https://github.com/UDOOboard/Kernel_Unico](https://github.com/UDOOboard/Kernel_Unico).

 Note: For compiling the sources from an x86/64 PC, it is also necessary to download the cross-compiler from the sources section of the webpage [http://www.udoo.org/downloads/](/downloads/).